isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/query-profile.md

 ## Access Real-time Customer Profile

 Below are steps necessary to accessing the Profile API.
 These are only a few functions with examples, many more can be accomplished that are not listed in the tutorial or this article.
-All possible functions can be found in the Profile API documentation.
+All possible functions can be found in the Profile API [documentation](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#/acpdr/swagger-specs).

 ### Access Profile Data by Identity

 The API allows to access profile information by an identify.
-This is done by making a GET request to /access/entities with the entity ID as one of the parameter and entity ID namespace.
+This is done by making a GET request to /access/entities with the entity ID as one of the parameters and entity ID namespace.
 NOTE: Keep in mind that any request that returns 50 records will only deliver a 422 HTTP status and a message that reads “too many related identities” and the search will need to be narrowed with more parameters.

 Request: